w3f/Grants-Program/sator.md

 - **Total Estimated Duration:** 5 months
 - **Full-Time Equivalent (FTE):**  Average number of full-time employees working on the project throughout its duration (see [Wikipedia](https://en.wikipedia.org/wiki/Full-time_equivalent), e.g. 4 FTE)
-- **Total Costs:** Requested amount in USD for the whole project: $45,000 USD.
+- **Total Costs:** Requested amount in USD for the whole project: $30,000 USD.
 Note that the acceptance criteria and additional benefits vary depending on the [level](../README.md#level_slider-levels) of funding requested.
 This and the costs for each milestone need to be provided in USD; if the grant is paid out in Bitcoin, the amount will be calculated according to the exchange rate at the time of payment.

 ### Milestone 1 — Polkadot Wallet Integration

-- **Estimated duration:** 2 months
+- **Estimated duration:** 1 month
-- **Costs:** 15,000 USD
+- **Costs:** 10,000 USD

 | Number | Deliverable | Specification |
 | -----: | ----------- | ------------- |